Istrupiciu/Istrupiciu/README.md

 ## 🚧 Projects in Development
 - 📝 **Spell Checker with GUI** — OCR-integrated spellchecker using PyQt
 - 👾 **Doom Clone** — A Java-based remake of the classic game
-- 🏛️ **Notary Office System** — System for managing notarization services with user registration, power of attorney generator, and more

 ---